Tanking: Disadvantages

 Acquiring high draft picks does not guarantee that teams will become consistent playoff contenders, let alone win championships or become dynasties.
 For example, the 2008 Detroit Lions acquired the first overall pick in the 2009 NFL draft after infamously becoming the first team to go 0-16 since the NFL expanded the season to 16 games.
 The Lions selected quarterback Matthew Stafford with that pick.
 In Stafford's 12 seasons as Detroit's starting quarterback, the team made the playoffs three times, but did not win a single division title or playoff game during that time period.
 After the 2020 season, the Lions traded Stafford to the Los Angeles Rams for quarterback Jared Goff and multiple draft picks.
 Stafford would help the Rams win Super Bowl LVI in his first year away from Detroit, while in 2023, Goff would help the Lions win their first division title and playoff games in at least three decades.

-Similarly, the Cleveland Browns acquired the first overall picks in the 2017 and 2018 NFL drafts after finishing with records of 1-15 and 0-16 in the 2016 and 2017 NFL seasons, respectively.
+Similarly, the Cleveland Browns acquired the first overall picks in the 2017 and 2018 NFL drafts after finishing with records of 1–15 and 0–16 in the 2016 and 2017 seasons, respectively.
 The Browns selected defensive end Myles Garrett and quarterback Baker Mayfield with those picks.
 Although the Browns would improve in the following six seasons, they made two playoff appearances, won zero division titles, and won only one playoff game during that time period.
-In fact, Mayfield was not a part of the 2023 Browns team that went a solid 11-6 and made the playoffs, as he was traded for a conditional fifth-round pick after the 2021 season.
+In fact, Mayfield was traded away for a conditional fifth-round pick after the 2021 season.